 According to Mayo Clinic, your metabolism is the process your body goes through to convert what you’re eating and drinking everyday into energy you can use.
 Essentially, the calories from your food and drinks that you consume are then combined with oxygen to give your body the energy boost it needs to function.
 Your body uses energy to keep you alive (chewing, breathing, and circulating blood throughout your body all take calories), and the minimum number of calories you burn a day without any physical activity varies greatly depending on your body size, sex, and age.
-The more efficiently your body goes through this metabolic process, the more efficiently you’ll be burning calories.
+The more efficiently your body goes through this metabolic process, the more efficiently you’ll burn calories.

 Think your metabolism needs a boost?
 Check out these 10 mistakes you’re making that are hurting yours.

 1. You’re not getting enough sleep

 Diabetes is a metabolic disorder, and when you don’t get the amount of sleep that you should be getting, your body becomes less sensitive to insulin, the hormone that is necessary to help your body turn food into fuel.
 This can eventually lead to insulin resistance and diabetes, so it’s vital to your metabolism (and your overall health) that you’re getting the sleep you need.
 Hover around seven to eight hours of sleep a night for the perfect amount — any less than this and your metabolism may suffer.
 Any more than this will leave you at risk for weight gain, too.